nielshojen/WorkSpaceOneImporter/README.md

 Being adapted from [jprichards/AirWatchImporter](https://github.com/jprichards/AirWatchImporter).

 ## WORKING
-Project is now working.
+Project is working stable in production.
 You can reach me as @mart in MacAdmins Slack.
 Issues and PRs welcome in GitHub.

 Done:
  * testing API calls involved for WS1 using Postman -> success